Sunday, October 26, 2008

 1. I've not been to Europe yet.
 One of my favourite movie lines comes from "The Impostors", after Stanley Tucci gives an impassioned description of Paris.
 Lili Taylor says, "You know Paris very well.
 Have you been there?"
 Tucci replies, "Not physically".
 I feel like that.

-2. Speaking of movies, I like some pretty strange ones. (see #1) I'd never met anyone who'd even heard of a movie I remembered watching on Channel 7 out of Buffalo one Sunday afternoon when I was a kid, A Funny Thing Happened On The Way to the Forum", until I met my husband, who loved it, too.
+2. Speaking of movies, I like some pretty strange ones. (see #1) I now own a movie I remembered watching on Channel 7 out of Buffalo one Sunday afternoon when I was a kid, A Funny Thing Happened On The Way to the Forum".

 3. I have a fondness for what I call my "Dead British People" shows and books.
 I love Agatha Christie mysteries, Brother Cadfael mysteries, Midsomer Murders, Rosemary and Thyme (of course! they're gardeners) and other, what I believe are referred to as "cozy" mysteries.